 With the help of Bismarck and Mandan Public School staff, locations were strategically chosen to serve the most households.
 Since that time, the Adopt-a-Block Food Distribution truck, once again with the help of Bismarck Public School staff and area churches has helped form the Needs Nook.
 The Needs Nook works with the Adopt-a-Block truck and others to distribute diapers and feminine hygiene products to those in need.

 To obtain a supply of food, Adopt-a-Block Food Distribution makes stops at area grocery stores including Cash Wise, Dan's SuperMarkets, Natural Grocers, Costco Wholesale & Master Bakery, picking up food that is either surplus or close to the expiration date.
 We also partner with Great Plains Food Bank who supplies us with local products, as well a large monthly shipment of grocery product.

 Adopt-a-Block is serving as many as 700 households every week!
-This is all being done with NO government funding other than getting some USDA commodities thru Great Plains Food Bank.
+This is all being done with NO government funding, other than getting some USDA commodities through Great Plains Food Bank.